Intervention/docs/image/v3/introduction/formats.md

 The readable image formats depend on the used driver.
-While with Imagick it is possible to read all formats that the library itself supports, with GD only the formats JPG, WebP, GIF, PNG, BMP and AVIF are readable and writable.
+While with Imagick it is possible to read all formats that the library itself supports, with GD only the following formats readable and writable.

 | Format | GD | Imagick |
 | - | - | - |